kngeno/stdm-configurations/README.md

 ### Installation

-STDM data profiles/configuration can be installed in two ways:
+A. STDM data profiles/configuration can be installed in two ways:

 1. For beginners - download [stdm-configurations-master.zip](https://github.com/gltn/stdm-configurations/archive/master.zip)